AkashDeb727/aws-serverless-employee-onboarding/README.md

 **Document Collection**

-- The workflow pauses while the employee uploads the required onboarding documents.
+- The workflow pauses while the employee submits the required onboarding documents for verification.
 - After the documents are verified, the verification service returns the stored Task Token using the Step Functions **SendTaskSuccess** API.
 - The workflow automatically resumes and proceeds to the next onboarding stage.